CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/research.md

     point(int, int)
     ```

-- `ArrayList<ResearchNode>`.
+- `List<ResearchNode>`.
 Sets what other nodes this node is connected to.

     ```groovy:no-line-numbers
     connectionFrom(String)